Quantum spin liquid: Examples

 Several physical models have a disordered ground state that can be described as a quantum spin liquid.

 Frustrated magnetic moments

 Localized spins are frustrated if there exist competing exchange interactions that can not all be satisfied at the same time, leading to a large degeneracy of the system's ground state.
 A triangle of Ising spins (meaning that the only possible orientation of the spins are either "up" or "down"), which interact antiferromagnetically, is a simple example for frustration.
 In the ground state, two of the spins can be antiparallel but the third one cannot.
 This leads to an increase of possible orientations (six in this case) of the spins in the ground state, enhancing fluctuations and thus suppressing magnetic ordering.

-A recent research work used this concept in analyzing brain networks and surprisingly indicated frustrated interactions in the brain corresponding to flexible neural interactions.
-This observation highlights the generalization of the frustration phenomenon and proposes its investigation in biological systems.

 Resonating valence bonds (RVB)

 To build a ground state without magnetic moment, valence bond states can be used, where two electron spins form a spin 0 singlet due to the antiferromagnetic interaction.
 If every spin in the system is bound like this, the state of the system as a whole has spin 0 too and is non-magnetic.
 The two spins forming the bond are maximally entangled, while not being entangled with the other spins.
 If all spins are distributed to certain localized static bonds, this is called a valence bond solid (VBS).

 There are two things that still distinguish a VBS from a spin liquid: First, by ordering the bonds in a certain way, the lattice symmetry is usually broken, which is not the case for a spin liquid.
 Second, this ground state lacks long-range entanglement.
 To achieve this, quantum mechanical fluctuations of the valence bonds must be allowed, leading to a ground state consisting of a superposition of many different partitionings of spins into valence bonds.
 If the partitionings are equally distributed (with the same quantum amplitude), there is no preference for any specific partitioning ("valence bond liquid").
 This kind of ground state wavefunction was proposed by P. W. Anderson in 1973 as the ground state of spin liquids and is called a resonating valence bond (RVB) state.
 These states are of great theoretical interest as they are proposed to play a key role in high-temperature superconductor physics.